theckman/yacspin/README.md

 this package is released under the Apache 2.0 License.

 ## Yet Another CLi Spinner?
+This project was created after it was realized that the most popular spinner library for Go had some limitations, that couldn't be fixed without a massive overhaul of the API.

-The other Go spinner ties the ability to show updated information to the spinner's animation, meaning you can't always show all the information you want to the end user without changing the animation speed.
+The other spinner ties the ability to show updated messages to the spinner's animation, meaning you can't always show all the information you want to the end user without changing the animation speed.
+This means you need to trade off animation aesthetics to show "realtime" information.
+It was a goal to avoid this problem.

 In addition, there were also some API design choices that have made it unsafe for concurrent use, which presents challenges when trying to update the text in the spinner while it's animating.
+This could result in undefined behavior due to data races.

+There were also some variable-width spinners in that other project that did not render correctly.
+Because the width of the spinner animation would change, so would the position of the message on the screen. `yacspin` uses a dynamic width when animating, so your message should appear static relative to the animating spinner.

-There was also an interest in the spinner being able to represent a task, and to indicate whether it failed or was successful.
-This would have further compounded the API issues mentioned above.
+Finally, there was an interest in the spinner being able to represent a task, and to indicate whether it failed or was successful.
+This would have further compounded the API changes needed above to support in an intuitive way.

 This project takes inspiration from that other project, and takes a new approach to address the challenges above.

 ## Features
 #### Provided Spinners
-There are over 70 spinners available in the `CharSets` package variable.
+There are over 80 spinners available in the `CharSets` package variable.
 They were borrowed from [github.com/briandowns/spinner](https://github.com/briandowns/spinner).
-There is a table with all of the spinners [at the bottom of this README](#Spinners).
+There is a table with most of the spinners [at the bottom of this README](#Spinners).

 #### Dynamic Width of Animation
-Because of how some spinners are animated, they may have different widths are different times in the animation.
-The spinner calculates the maximum width, and pads the animation to ensure the text's position on the screen doesn't change.
+Because of how some spinners are animated, they may have different widths are different times in the animation. `yacspin` calculates the maximum width, and pads the animation to ensure the text's position on the screen doesn't change.
 This results in a smoother looking animation.